My Babi Yar – Memory for Ages

 «When you remember, you become a deeper and better soul.»

-Our fundraising appeal is addressed to you and to everyone for whom the Holocaust is not an empty word.
-It is addressed to those for whom the idea of preserving the memory of the Jewish nation’s greatest tragedy for generations to come is a meaningful task – not just selective memories, but any memories, without omissions, simplifications, or embellishments.
+This documentary appeals to you and to everyone for whom the Holocaust is not an empty word.
+It appeals to those for whom the idea of preserving the memory of the Jewish nation’s greatest tragedy for generations to come is a meaningful task – not just selective memories, but any memories, without omissions, simplifications, or embellishments.

 September 29, 2021 marks the 80th anniversary – September 29, 1941 – of the beginning of the Babi Yar tragedy in Kyiv, Ukraine.
 According to recent studies, 150,000 people were shot by Nazis and their collaborators.
 Most of the victims were Jews – old people, women, and children…